blocklet/create-blocklet/template-static/react/README.md

   blocklet deploy .blocklet/bundle --endpoint {your abtnode url} --access-key {abtnode access key} --access-secret {abtnode access secret}
   ```

-  > Be sure you have bundle blocklet at first.
+  > Make sure the blocklet is bundled before deployment.

 ## Publish

-- If you want to publish this blocklet to local registry, you can follow these steps below.
+- If you want to publish the blocklet to any registry for other users to download and use, you can following the following instructions.

   Bump version at first.